 El Camino established its first trade route by means of the wagon wheel, which brought people and goods.
 Its route would change the United States and New Mexico forever.
 In the course of its history, El Camino and the newcomers it brought were responsible for the subjugation and enslavement of the region's Indigenous people.
 Newcomers established communities along its path, forcing the resettlement of many Indigenous communities, suppressing their religion, and oppressing their culture.

 The proposed Rail Trail aligns with the historic El Camino Real de Tierra Adentro, as designated by the National Park Service.

-Clockwise from top left: A large kiva at Pueblo Bonito in Chaco Canyon, Wagon Wheel, Desert Highway
+A large kiva at Pueblo Bonito in Chaco Canyon